-Syngeneic natural killer cell therapy activates dendritic and T cells in metastatic lungs and effectively treat low-burden metastases
+Syngeneic natural killer cell therapy activates dendritic and T cells in metastatic lungs and effectively treats low-burden metastases

 Abstract

 Natural killer (NK) cells can control metastasis through cytotoxicity and IFN-γ production independently of T cells in experimental metastasis mouse models.
 The inverse correlation between NK activity and metastasis incidence supports a critical role for NK cells in human metastatic surveillance.
 However, autologous NK cell therapy has shown limited benefit in treating patients with metastatic solid tumors.
 Using a spontaneous metastasis mouse model of MHC-I+breast cancer, we found that transfer of IL-15/IL-12-conditioned syngeneic NK cells after primary tumor resection promoted long-term survival of mice with low metastatic burden and induced a tumor-specific protective T cell response that is essential for the therapeutic effect.
-Furthermore, NK cell transfer augments activation of conventional dendritic cells (cDCs), Foxp3-CD4+T cells and stem cell-like CD8+T cells in metastatic lungs, which requires IFN-γ of the transferred NK cells.
+Furthermore, NK cell transfer augments activation of conventional dendritic cells (cDCs), Foxp3−CD4+T cells and stem cell-like CD8+T cells in metastatic lungs, to which IFN-γ of the transferred NK cells contributes significantly.
 These results imply direct interactions between transferred NK cells and endogenous cDCs to enhance T cell activation.
 We conducted an investigator-initiated clinical trial of autologous NK cell therapy in six patients with advanced cancer and observed that the NK cell therapy was safe and showed signs of effectiveness.
 These findings indicate that autologous NK cell therapy is effective in treating established low burden metastases of MHC-I+tumor cells by activating the cDC-T cell axis at metastatic sites.

 Related articles